CUBRID/cubrid-manual/en/sql/i18n_index.rst

-:custom-meta-keywords: cubrid localization, cubrid locale, cubrid internationalization, cubrid timezone, cubrid i18n, cubrid ldml
+:meta-keywords: cubrid localization, cubrid locale, cubrid internationalization, cubrid timezone, cubrid i18n, cubrid ldml
-:custom-meta-description: Globalization includes internationalization and localization.
+:meta-description: Globalization includes internationalization and localization.
 Internationalization can be applied to various languages and regions.
 Localization fits the language and culture in a specific area as appending the language-specific components.
 CUBRID supports multilingual collations including Europe and Asia to facilitate the localization.

 *************
 Globalization